backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Customize Filters

-There are tree options you have for filters: adjusting the existing filters with props, adding or removing the default filters, or creating a brand new custom filter.
+There are three options you have for filters: adjusting the existing filters with props, adding or removing the default filters, or creating a brand new custom filter.
 The following sections cover these cases

 ### Default Filter Props

-There is a set of default filters that you can use, they surface all the props mentioned earlier in this document.
+There are a set of default filters that you can use, which surface all the props mentioned earlier in this document.
 Here's how they can be used:

 ```tsx title="packages/app/src/App.tsx"
 import { DefaultFilters } from '@backstage/plugin-catalog-react';